dimaulana/TheApocRace/README.md

 # COMP4770

-This repo contains the implementation of a customized single-player platformer game called **`The Apocolyptic Race`** from scratch using Node JS, Express, HTML5 and Socket.io.
+This repository contains the implementation of a customized single-player platformer game called **`The Apocolyptic Race`** from scratch using Node JS, Express, HTML5 and Socket.io.
 Everything from asset creation, level editor and the game engine is customized and easily extendable to a multiplayer platform game.

 **Technology Stack Installation:**
 * We are using MongoDB Atlas for storing everything that the game needs to have.
 All you need to do is sign up as a user from the game.